Le Commodore Hotel Beirut: History

 During the Lebanese Civil War, the Commodore became the international news media's hotel of choice, providing a safe haven for many Lebanese and foreign correspondents and diplomats on assignment between 1975 and 1987.
 When registering at the hotel, guests were greeted with the question "Artillery side or car-bomb side?"
+Another fixture at the hotel during the war was the resident parrot, Coco, who frequently startled visitors by imitating the sound of incoming shells.
+The bird disappeared during a round of fighting in 1987 and was believed to have been taken by a gunman who stormed the hotel.

-Unlike other foreign journalists, the late Robert Fisk, the Middle East correspondent for The Times who set residence at Beirut in 1976, recently stated that he never stayed in the Commodore, describing it as a seedy hotel with extremely high prices, where he met regularly with colleagues from the Associated Press to have lunch with them at the hotel's restaurant.
+Unlike other foreign journalists, the Robert Fisk, the Middle East correspondent for The Times who set residence at Beirut in 1976, stated that he never stayed in the Commodore, describing it as a seedy hotel with extremely high prices, where he met regularly with colleagues from the Associated Press to have lunch with them at the hotel's restaurant.

 In mid-February 1986, a week of fighting between the Druze (PSP) and Amal militias took place.
 The PSP drove Amal from most of West Beirut, including the Commodore.
 The hotel was extensively looted for several days.
 Order was restored on 22 February by the arrival of the Syrian army, which entered West Beirut for the first time since being evacuated in August 1982.
 After the war, the hotel was demolished (demolition started in February 1987) and built anew.
 Hussam Boubess was among the investors of the new hotel.
 It reopened in February 1996 and was affiliated with Concorde Hotels of France.

+In January 2026, the hotel ceased operations.